A day as a radiographer

 What's next after A level and beyond?

-After obtaining at least two good A level grades, you'll need to apply for a degree in diagnostic radiography, approved by the Health Professionals Council.
+After obtaining at least two good A level grades, you'll need to apply for a degree in diagnostic radiography, approved by the Health and Care Professions Council.
 Check which universities offer this approved degree course, and their specific A level (or equivalent) entry requirements, as there are many differences between courses

 you interested in this career?